 The Pfizer COVID-19 vaccine is currently authorized for people 16 and older and the Moderna vaccine is authorized for people 18 and older.
 Before a vaccine can be offered to children under 16, clinical trials must be run in different age groups to test its safety and effectiveness.

-In December, Moderna announced they would run a clinical trial to test the COVID-19 vaccine in kids from 12 to 17 years old.
+Both Pfizer and Moderna announced that they are running clinical trials to test the vaccine in kids 12 and older.
 This trial is expected to be run in early 2021 and to be completed by mid-summer.
-No clinical trials have been announced for kids under 12.
+No clinical trials have been announced for children under 12.

 In most cases, yes.
 People with medical problems can and should receive the vaccine if they do not have a severe allergy to the ingredients in the vaccine.
 This includes people living with HIV, autoimmune disorders, such as Lupus, or any other medical problem that leads to a weakened immune system.
 If you have questions, please talk to your doctor.

 Yes.
 If you are a transplant recipient, you should get vaccinated.
 Discuss optimal timing to receive your vaccine with your transplant doctor.
 One of the easiest ways to connect with your doctor is through the myUCLAhealth patient portal.
 If you do not have an account, please create one today.